 Disrespected emotional experience

 Many fibromyalgia sufferers are often can-do kind of people.
 They are mothers, caretakers, people others rely on.
-And because the Authority figures have disrespected their emotional experience they tend to discount their own.
+And because the Authority Figures have disrespected their emotional experience, they have learned to discount their own.
 The body gradually winds up to a mind-body tantrum.
 It increases the volume and severity of the symptoms (pain, fatigue, etc.) to force a person to attend to herself – first.
-The disability increases until those around her have to do so as well.
+The disability increases until those around her have to pay attention as well.
 I encourage you to see this condition as a deep, desperate call for help from a tender part of a person that doesn’t know how to call out any other way.
 The body is screaming as loud as it can: “Listen to me!
 Take care of me!
 I’m hurting here and I need your tenderness, attention and concern”.
 Often the body is actually shouting to the fibromyalgia sufferer, herself, more than any outside person.

-Many of the people I’ve worked with are good at going to health care professionals (e.g. coming to me for bodywork) but are often not as good at giving themselves the care they need.
+Many of the fibromyalgia patients I’ve worked with are good at going to health care professionals (e.g. coming to me for bodywork) but are often not as good at giving themselves the care they need.
 No one gets 100% of the care and attention they need at every point in their lives.
 We must learn to care for ourselves when we don’t get the care we need from others.
-When we didn’t learn from models of good self-care, we continue to create situations in which we can learn it.
+When we didn’t learn from people modeling good self-care, we continue to create situations in which we can learn it.

 You know what you need, more than any partner, parent, or friend.
 Now that you’re an adult, your primary source of care needs to be you!